-Through the process, I accidentally picked up photography but soon found that I had a knack for it.
-While it started off as a hobby, I soon found it as a means to capture and immortalize the awe-inspiring moments of nature that I initially fell in love with.
-Raising awareness about conservation and sustainability topics through building appreciation is something I constantly strive to convey through my work.
-I truly believe that people will only have the raw and uninhibited desire to conserve something if they have a genuine appreciation and understanding of the cause.
+Through the process, I accidentally picked up photography but soon discovered that I had a knack for it.
+While it started out as a hobby, I soon found it as a means to capture and immortalize the awe-inspiring moments of nature that I initially fell in love with.
+Raising awareness about conservation and sustainability topics through building appreciation is something I constantly strive to convey and propagate through my work.
+I truly believe that people will only have the raw and uninhibited desire to conserve something if they hold a genuine appreciation and understanding of the cause.
 Thank you for visiting my page!
 I hope you join me on my journey and enjoy seeing the world through my lens!

 Rohail Akbar